johnnyNcsu/iOSAppClash/README.md

 So while it may be possible to intentionally 'spoof' collisions, identifying the user assoicated with those collisions is harder, unless the pool of participants is also small.

-While not a perfect method, this is likely is a "good" level of privacy for the intended use.
+While not a perfect method, this is a "good" level of privacy for the intended use.
+Further, should a participant wish to not risk disclosure of a specific app installed on their device, it's simple enough to manually edit that entry out of the source list prior to generating the hashed files.
+Of course, that will impact the accuracy of the overall results but this is an acceptable tradeoff.